Effects of climate change on oceans: Changes due to rising greenhouse gas levels

+More recent observational data extended this trend: according to the 2025 edition of the Indicators of Global Climate Change (published June 2026), the global number of marine heatwave days more than tripled between 1991 and 2025, with 2025 alone recording 65 such days.

 Rising ocean temperature

-Land surface temperatures have increased faster than ocean temperatures as the ocean absorbs about 92% of excess heat generated by climate change.
 Chart with data from NASA showing how land and sea surface air temperatures have changed vs a pre-industrial baseline.
+Land surface temperatures have increased faster than ocean temperatures, as the ocean absorbs about 92% of excess heat generated by global warming.

 The illustration of temperature changes from 1960 to 2019 across each ocean starting at the Southern Ocean around Antarctica.

 It is clear that the ocean is warming as a result of climate change, and this rate of warming is increasing.
 The global ocean was the warmest it had ever been recorded by humans in 2022.
 This is determined by the ocean heat content, which exceeded the previous 2021 maximum in 2022.
 The steady rise in ocean temperatures is an unavoidable result of the Earth's energy imbalance, which is primarily caused by rising levels of greenhouse gases.
 Between pre-industrial times and the 2011–2020 decade, the ocean's surface has heated between 0.68 and 1.01 °C.

 The majority of ocean heat gain occurs in the Southern Ocean.
 For example, between the 1950s and the 1980s, the temperature of the Antarctic Southern Ocean rose by 0.17 °C (0.31 °F), nearly twice the rate of the global ocean.

 The warming rate varies with depth.
 The upper ocean (above 700 m) is warming the fastest.
 At an ocean depth of a thousand metres the warming occurs at a rate of nearly 0.4 °C per century (data from 1981 to 2019).
 In deeper zones of the ocean (globally speaking), at 2000 metres depth, the warming has been around 0.1 °C per century.
 The warming pattern is different for the Antarctic Ocean (at 55°S), where the highest warming (0.3 °C per century) has been observed at a depth of 4500 m.

 A study published in 2025 projected that rising ocean temperatures, together with other climate-driven stressors, will more than double cumulative impacts on marine ecosystems by mid-century.
 It particularly affects in the Arctic, Antarctic, tropical regions, and coastal areas where biodiversity and human reliance are highest.